-Although I can really appreciate its sheer beauty, winter for me is actually very much of a struggle.
-The cold temperatures, the long hours I spend indoor because of the rain or snow, the heavy jackets and boots and, the most important, the lack of sunlight and fresh food – they all contribute to a general state of non-wellness, if I can call it this way.
+Although I can really appreciate its sheer beauty, winter is actually kind of a struggle for me.
+The cold temperatures, the long hours I have to spend indoors because of the rain or snow, the heavy jackets and boots and, the most important, the lack of sunlight and fresh food – they all contribute to a general state of non-wellness, if I can call it this way.

-The ideal plate of a winter meal should contain colourful ingredients in season, dark leafy greens, fibre and protein, healthy fats and fermented foods.
-Here are my reasons:
+The complete plate of a winter meal should contain colorful ingredients which are in season, dark leafy greens, fiber and protein, healthy fats and fermented foods.

-- Dark Leafy Greens – are the ones we should have on our plate daily, because of their detoxifying action.
+- Dark Leafy Greens – these are the ones we should have on our plate daily, due to their detoxifying action.
 Baby spinach and parsley are widely available in winter.

-- Fibre – in winter we tend to eat more and mostly cooked food, which burdens our digestive system.
-The microbiome needs fibre to fabric the byproducts that nurture our colon wall cells and maintain its health.
+- Fiber – in winter we tend to eat more and mostly cooked food, which burdens our digestive system.
+The microbiome needs fiber to fabric the byproducts that nurture our colon wall cells and maintain its health.
 The fibre is also needed for reducing the amount of time the food spends in our system.
 I’ve chosen chickpeas and broccoli for their high fibre content.

 - Healthy Fats – are essential for the hormone production.
 Avocado and walnuts are my main winter fat choice.

 - Fermented Foods – our microbiome is a fascinating world, especially after reading about its connection with the neurotransmitters and mental health.
-If fibre nourishes them, fermented foods ensures the diversity of good bacteria.
-Think yoghurt, sauerkraut or kimchi.
-A happy microbiome means a super-active immune system, which is the key for staying away from colds and flu in winter.
-Homemade cabbage and beet sauerkraut is my favourite fermented food in winter.
+If fiber nourishes them, fermented foods ensure the diversity of good bacteria.
+Think yogurt, sauerkraut, kimchi or daikon kimchi.
+A happy microbiome means a super-active immune system, which is the key for staying away from colds and flu.
+Homemade cabbage and beet sauerkraut are my favorite fermented foods in winter.

 How To Build a Complete Winter Buddha Bowl